Higher associativity of Moore spectra: Proof of the

-then the Thom spectrum $Mf$ inherits a unital $A_n$-structure. \end{thm} Here is a brief nontechnical explanation of the proof of Theorem~\ref{thm:Anthom}.
-The fact that $f$ is a unital $A_n$-map means that we have a commutative diagram
+then the Thom spectrum ${\sf M}(f)$ inherits a unital $A_n$-structure. \end{thm} Here is a brief explanation of the proof of Theorem~\ref{thm:Anthom}.
+The fact that $f$ is an $\A_n$-map means that we have a commutative diagram